 Independent Mental Health Advocate (IMHA).
 She has advocated for people both in

 hospital and in the community.

-She spends most of her spare time looking after her husband and two cats Clara and
+She spends her spare time with her husband Dan and two cats Clara and

 Sweetie.
-She also enjoys helping out at a local charity shop.
-She loves films, reading
+She loves helping out at her local charity shop, watching films, reading

 and buying new clothes.

 sectors focusing on designing and delivering best practice in promoting equality and